Pairwise efficiency and monotonicity imply Pareto efficiency in (probabilistic) object allocation: Main results

-We next show that Corollary~\ref{cor:det_rules} also holds for a commonly studied domain restriction in object allocation problems \citep[e.g., ][]{papai2000strategyproof, basteck2024axiomatization}.
-In markets with scarcity, where all objects are desirable and agents can receive a null-object $\varnothing\in O$ that represents ``not receiving a real object,'' it is natural to restrict the preference domain by assuming that the null-object appears at the bottom of the agents' preferences.
-Let $\underline{\R}\varsubsetneq \R$ denote the set of all strict preferences such that each real object is preferred to the null-object, i.e., for each $R\in \underline{\R}$, and each $o\in O\setminus\{\varnothing\}$, $o \mathbin{P} \varnothing$.
+We next show that Corollary~\ref{cor:det_rules} also holds for a commonly studied domain restriction in object allocation problems \citep[e.g.,][]{papai2000strategyproof, basteck2024axiomatization}.
+In object allocation problems where all real objects are desirable and agents can receive a null object $\varnothing\in O$ that represents ``not receiving a real object,'' it is natural to restrict the preference domain by assuming that the null object appears at the bottom of the agents' preferences.
+Let $\underline{\R}\varsubsetneq \R$ denote the set of all strict preferences such that each real object is preferred to the null object, i.e., for each $R\in \underline{\R}$, and each $o\in O\setminus\{\varnothing\}$, $o \mathbin{P} \varnothing$.
 Let $\underline{\R}^N\varsubsetneq\R^N$ denote the set of all preference profiles in this restricted domain.
 Note that Proposition~\ref{prop:equivalences} continues to hold when we replace domain $\R$ by the restricted domain $\underline{\R}$.

-Unfortunately, the proof of Theorem~\ref{th:main} does not directly apply to this modified setting, as it could involve preferences at which the null-object does not appear at the bottom of an agent's preferences after monotonically transforming the preferences, therefore violating the domain restriction $\underline{\R}^N$.
-With Theorem~\ref{th:restricted}, we show a corresponding result for deterministic rules on $\underline{\R}^N$; for that result, we develop a different proof strategy in Appendix~\ref{app:proof_restricted} that, alas, does not extend to lottery rules.\footnote{Whether Theorem~\ref{th:main} holds for lottery rules on $\underline{\R}^N$ remains an open problem. }
+Unfortunately, the proof of Theorem~\ref{th:main} does not directly apply to this modified setting for object allocation problems with scarcity where some agents must receive the null object, as it could involve preferences at which the null object does not appear at the bottom of an agent's preferences after monotonically transforming the preferences, thereby violating the domain restriction $\underline{\R}^N$.
+With Theorem~\ref{th:restricted}, we show a corresponding result for deterministic rules on $\underline{\R}^N$; for that result, we develop a different proof strategy in Appendix~\ref{app:proof_restricted} that, alas, does not extend to lottery rules.\footnote{Whether Theorem~\ref{th:main} holds for lottery rules on $\underline{\R}^N$ when there is scarcity remains an open problem. }